 The entire program was funded with $25 million in 2018, which is about the same amount we spend on food stamps for dead people in New York and Massachusetts each year (not a joke).

 Worldwide, the prospects of the fast-advancing quantum computing (r)evolution, will challenge the pre-quantum way of conducting scientific and industrial development by making digital transformation of societies, organizations and financial markets fundamentally different.

-Beyond the commercial research and development made possible by global corporations; universities; scientific communities; research laboratories… the nation states, we could presume, are interested the most in practical application of quantum technologies.”― Ludmila Morozova-Buss
+Beyond the commercial research and development made possible by global corporations, universities, scientific communities, research laboratories… the nation-states, we could presume, are interested the most in practical applications of quantum technologies.”― Ludmila Morozova-Buss

 *Note: This is the first in a two part series of posts on the state of cybersecurity education today.
-Stay tuned for the second part next week.
+Read Part 2 Here.